kubernetes/website/docs/tools/kompose/user-guide.md

 We are going to create Kubernetes deployments and services for your Dockerized application.
 If you need different kind of resources, use the 'kompose convert' and 'kubectl create -f' commands instead.

-INFO[0000] Successfully created service: redis-master
+INFO Successfully created service: redis-master
-INFO[0000] Successfully created service: redis-slave
+INFO Successfully created service: redis-slave
-INFO[0000] Successfully created service: frontend
+INFO Successfully created service: frontend
-INFO[0001] Successfully created deployment: redis-master INFO[0001] Successfully created deployment: redis-slave INFO[0001] Successfully created deployment: frontend
+INFO Successfully created deployment: redis-master INFO Successfully created deployment: redis-slave
+INFO Successfully created deployment: frontend

 Your application has been deployed to Kubernetes.
 You can run 'kubectl get deployment,svc,pods' for details.